TanStack/react-charts/docs/src/pages/docs/api.md

 React Charts use axes to configure a fair amount of the charts.
 Axes handle many things like:

-- Accessing chart values from your series' `Datum`s
+- Accessing chart values from your series' `Datum`'s.
-- Optionally positioning your axis on the grid
+- Optionally positioning your axis on the grid.
-- Optionally configuring the scale type for your axis
+- Optionally configuring the scale type for your axis.
-- Optionally configuring the element type for series that are tied to your axis
+- Optionally configuring the element type for series that are tied to your axis.

 To date, we have the following scale types available:

 - `linear` - A continuous axis used for plotting numerical data on an evenly distributed scale.
 Works well both as a **primary and secondary** axis.
 - `band` - A banded axis commonly used to plot categories or ordinal information.
 Works well as the **primary** axis for bar charts with ordinal domains.
-- `time` - A continuous axis used for plotting UTC `Date`s on an evenly distributed scale.
+- `time` - A continuous axis used for plotting UTC `Date`'s on an evenly distributed scale.
 Works well as a **primary** axis.
 - `timeLocal` - Similar to the `time` scale, but uses localized `Date` objects instead of UTC.
 Works well as a **primary** axis.
 - `log` - A continuous axis used for plotting numerical data on a logarithmically distributed scale.
 Works well as a **secondary** axis.

-Axes are a required component of a React Chart.
-Both a `primaryAxis` and at least one axis vis `secondaryAxes` must be configured.
+Axes are a required component of React Charts.
+Both `primaryAxis` and at least one axis vis `secondaryAxes` must be configured.

 ```javascript
 import { Chart } from 'react-charts'